CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

     ![](../Images/fixingresources.png)

 1. Remediation is now in process.
-Azure Security Center will deploy the Qualys VM extension on the selected VMs, so you track the status using the notification area or by using Azure activity log. **Wait for 5-10 minutes for the process to complete**.
+Microsoft Defender for Cloud will deploy the Qualys VM extension on the selected VMs, so you track the status using the notification area or by using Azure activity log. **Wait for 5-10 minutes for the process to complete**.

    > **Note:** You can find a list of supported operating systems [here](https://docs.microsoft.com/en-us/azure/security-center/deploy-vulnerability-assessment-vm#deploy-the-integrated-scanner-to-your-azure-and-hybrid-machines).